 The Town Serjeant places chains of office on the shoulders of the incoming Mayor and their consort.
 The new Mayor's speech of acceptance usually indicates a theme for the year, reflected in the choice of charities that they intend to actively support.

 Throughout their mayoralty, the Mayor also attends a number of engagements held by organisations within the city.
-Invitations increase yearly, proof of the high value the office maintains within the community.
+The high number of invitations received reflects the esteem in which the office is held within the community.

 The Mayor’s charities and events